jklust/gamdpy/README.md

 - Inherited from rumd3: pb (particles per block), tp (threads per particle)
 - Hoping to avoid from rumd3: sorting (gets too complicated).
 - To be implemented: Autotuner.
-For now we are relying on default parameters dependent on number of particles and number of core on GPU (see misc.py/get_default_compute_plan).
+For now, we are relying on default parameters dependent on the number of particles and number of cores on GPU (see misc.py/get_default_compute_plan).

-Synchronization is of utmost importance for correctness.
-For example, all forces needs to be calculated before the integrator starts moving the particles.
+Synchronization is of the utmost importance for correctness.
+For example, all forces need to be calculated before the integrator starts moving the particles.
 Traditionally (and in rumd3) this is done by kernel-calls: it is guaranteed that one kernel finishes before the next begins (unless you explicitly ask otherwise).

-Unfortunately kernel calls are slow, especially in numba.cuda (as compared to c++.cuda).
+Unfortunately, kernel calls are slow, especially in numba.cuda (as compared to c++.cuda).
-A rough estimate is that the maximum number of time steps per second (TPS) that can be achieved using kernel calls for synchronization is about 5000 - a far cry from the ~100.000 TPS that can be achieved for small systems using "grid synchronization": Calling 'grid.sync()' inside a kernel ensures all threads in the grid gets syncronised (i.e., no threads proceeds beyond this statement before all threads have reached this statement).
+A rough estimate is that the maximum number of time steps per second (TPS) that can be achieved using kernel calls for synchronization is about 5000 - a far cry from the ~100.000 TPS that can be achieved for small systems using "grid synchronization": Calling 'grid.sync()' inside a kernel ensures all threads in the grid get synchronised (i.e., no threads proceed beyond this statement before all threads have reached this statement).

-There is a limit to how many thread blocks can be used with grid synchronization, which makes it inefficient at large system sizes, so we need to be able to chose between the two ways of synchronization.
+There is a limit to how many thread blocks can be used with grid synchronization, which makes it inefficient at large system sizes, so we need to be able to choose between the two ways of synchronization.
 A good place to see how this is done without implementing all functions twice is in 'integrators.py'

 ## TODO, short term
-- [x] Break single file into several files/modules
+- [x] Break a single file into several files/modules
 - [x] Start using GIT
 - [x] Make it into a python package that can be installed locally by pip
 - [x] cut = 2.5 hardcoded - change that! -> 'max_cut' now part of interaction parameters for pair-potential
-- [x] Implement springs, as an example of 'fixed interactions' (needs testing for gridsync==False).
+- [x] Implement springs as an example of 'fixed interactions' (needs testing for gridsync==False).
-- [x] Implement (fixed) planar interactions, eg. smooth walls, gravity, and electric fields.
+- [x] Implement (fixed) planar interactions, e.g., smooth walls, gravity, and electric fields.
 - [x] Implement exclusion list
 - [x] upload to GitLab
 - [x] Use 'colarray' for vectors in Configuration